 f.
-Notice of Condemnation153
+Notice of Condemnation 155

-Signs adjudged by the Director, to be structurally unsafe or to be more than 50 percent destroyed or dilapidated, may be condemned.
+Signs adjudged by the Director to be structurally unsafe or to be more than 50 percent destroyed or dilapidated may be referred to the Bord of Adjustment for consideration for condemnation.
 A condemnation letter will be sent to the owner of the property stating that the sign must be demolished within 15 days of the receipt of the letter.
 If the sign is not removed within the period allotted, the Town may remove the sign at the property owner's expense.

-In reviewing a proposed Sign Permit application, the review and decision-making body shall consider the general approval criteria in §2.4.6C: General Approval Criteria, and the standards in §---.154
+In reviewing a proposed Sign Permit application, the review and decision-making body shall consider the general approval criteria in §2.4.6C: General Approval Criteria, and the standards in §---.156

-2.6.5 Zoning Verification Letter155
+2.6.5 Zoning Verification Letter157